stock2shop/website/content/help/solutions/The-specified-resource-name-cannot-be-found-in-the-image-file.md

 ---
 title: "The specified resource name cannot be found in the image file"
-heading: ""
-description: ""
-errorgroup: SAP Business One
-tags:
-  - SAP Business One
-  - Queue Error
+type: "solution"
+sources: ["sap" ]
+channels: ["magento_1", "magento_2", "shopify", "woocommerce", "b2b-trade-store", "takealot"]
+fulfillments: ["parcel-ninja", "on-the-dot"]
 draft: true
+date: 2020-12-30T16:13:00+02:00
 ---

-## What does the queue error mean

-**Instruction**: "Create Order"
-**Message**: The specified resource name cannot be found in the image file.
+#### Error description
-**The Important Bits**: Failed to create order at source
+Failed to create order at source

-This means an order failed to create in SAP One.

-## What issue(s) does the queue error cause

-This error is a non-blocking queue error which means you could still receive other orders if its only an issue with this particular order.
-You will still receive product and customer updates, however, this order will not be raised into the Source until you have fixed the issue.

-## How to confirm the source of the queue error

-1. Navigate to: S2S Console > Queue > View > Find queue error > View Item
-2. Confirm that the error message matches "The specified resource name cannot be found in the image file."

-## How to resolve the queue error
+#### Error solution

-The root cause of this issue is that the SAP license server cannot be reached, either due to a temporary lapse in connectivity or an issue with the SAP One server.
+The SAP license server cannot be reached, either due to a temporary lapse in connectivity or an issue with the SAP One server.

 To resolve this issue, simply attempt to reprocess the order in the S2S console.
 S2S Console > Queue > View > Find queue error -> Retry.

 In the event that this does not resolve the issue, you may need to reach out to your SAP consultant in order to:

 1. Start the license server or verify the license server address and TCP IP port.
-2. 1 Disable IPv6.
+2. Disable IPv6.
-2. 2 Make sure the SLD Address is correct as per Root Cause 3 above.
+2. Make sure the SLD Address is correct.
-2. 3 Flush the DNS with the command ipconfig / flushdns
+2. Flush the DNS with the command ipconfig / flushdns
-2. 4 Restart SAP Business One Integration Service.
+2. Restart SAP Business One Integration Service.
+2. Retry the order